-B. Proposed Engineering Services Contract with KPG for Alameda Grind and Overlay Project Solid Waste Rate Adjustment
+B. Engineering Services Contract with KPG for Alameda Grind and Overlay Project

 Wakefield briefed the Council on the proposed contract with KPG, P.S. to provide final design and bid call services for the Alameda Avenue Grind and Overlay Project, stating entering into a contract for engineering services as the first step in the process of utilizing the grant to improve Alameda Avenue between Regents Boulevard and 19th Street.
 Wakefield indicated the agreement amount would result in a not-to-exceed budget of \$37,750.00 and that this cost was included in the grant award from WSDOT.
 Wakefield stated there was a 13.5% match required from the City for this phase of the project and that that amount of \$5,096.25 was included in the 2019 budget.
 Reynolds MOVED to adopt Resolution No. 1578, authorizing the City Manager to execute a Local Agency A&E Professional Services Negotiated Hourly Rate Agreement with KPG, P.S. for providing final design and bid call services for the Alameda Avenue Grind and Overlay Project; seconded by Surina.
 Reynolds departed at 8:17 P.M.
 George invited councilmember comment; Surina commented on the scope of work and whether any traffic calming would be included in the scope.
 Wakefield indicated the geometrics of the road would not change and that this was a grind and overlay project to preserve the pavement only.
 George inquired to City Attorney Smith regarding procedures and the absence of Reynolds during the discussion; Smith indicated that Reynold's absence was not excused, and since she was not present during the discussion of the action item, she could not participate in the approval of a motion.
 Reynolds returned at 8:20 P.M.
-Smith advised Reynolds abstain from the vote.
 George invited public comment; none were provided.
-The Motion Carried (5-0) with Reynolds abstaining not participating.
+The Motion Carried (5-0) with Reynolds not participating.

-C. Stop-Combined Communications Network Violence Against Women Grant MOU money would allow the Police Department to train law enforcement officials to more effectively identify and respond to violent crimes against women and that the grant would reimburse the City up to \$3,000.
+C. Combined Communications Network

+Police Chief Cheesman briefed the Council on the proposed memorandum of understanding with the Pierce County Sheriff's Department that would allow the Fircrest Police Department to accept funding through the Stop Violence against Women Grant.
+Cheesman stated the grant money would allow the Police Department to train law enforcement officials to more effectively identify and respond to violent crimes against women and that the grant would reimburse the City up to \$3,000.
 Reynolds MOVED to adopt Resolution No. 1579, authorizing the City Manager to execute a Memorandum of Understanding between the City of Fircrest and the Pierce County Sheriff's Department to accept funding through the Stop Violence Against Women Grant; seconded by Nixon.
 George invited councilmember comment; Wittner commented on his appreciation of the opportunity.
 George invited public comment; none were provided.
 The Motion Carried (6-0).